ebaah2942/airbnb-clone-project/README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+# Team Roles

+Backend Developer: Builds and maintains the server-side logic of a web application. e.g Implements authentication, data validation, and performance optimizations.

+Database Administrator: Manages and maintains databases to ensure they’re secure, fast, and reliable. e.g Designs and manages the structure of databases.

+DevOps Engineer: Bridges the gap between development and operations by automating infrastructure and deployments. e.g Sets up CI/CD pipelines for automatic testing and deployment.

+QA Engineer: Ensures the product is free of bugs and meets the requirements before it goes live. e.g Writes and executes test cases (manual and automated).